christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 The Sea Peoples were the revenge against Babylon, Hittites, and Egypt after the Mitanni were exiled.

-The Sea people considted of: The Sherden = The Sardinians = The Sauromatians (Sarmatians).
+The Sea people consisted of: The Sherden = The Sardinians = The Sauromatians (Sarmatians).
 The Peleset = The Philistines = The Pelasgians (pre-Greek people) = The Plataeans?
 This group represents Aegean Scythian remnants.
 The Denyen = The Danaoi (Homer's term for Greeks) = The Tribe of Dan (Israelites).
 The Israelite tribe of Dan was a seafaring tribe (see the Song of Deborah).
 They were not Semites; they were Scythian-Greek sailors who were later written into the Jewish narrative.
 Their migration from the coast to the north is a memory of their settlement after the Sea Peoples' campaigns.

 The Hyksos descendants then re-emerged in Persia and Anatolia, later reclaiming Egypt under the Achaemenid Period (525 BCE).